 Because the MCTS exists, the MSP-CVED can narrow it's focus to educational outreach for motor carriers on topics related the CMV safety and regulatory compliance from an enforcement perspective.
 MSP-CVED conducts many carrier safety talks each year for individual carriers upon request, and at multiple industry association functions such as the Michigan Logging Expo, the Michigan Ag Expo, and others.
-Topics generally include CDL, hours of service, drug and alcohol issues, hazardous material, and what to expect during a roadside inspection.
+Topics include CDL, hours of service, drug and alcohol issues, hazardous material, human trafficking, distracted driving, work zone safety, and what to expect during a roadside inspection.
+MSP-CVED staff giving presentations are supplied with TAT materials to hand out as well.
 MSP-CVED is represented on the MTSC board, and provides input on CMV safety issues.
 MSP-CVED also engages in special truck enforcement initiatives which are funded through the MTSC and other sources.
 Because funding is provided by other other sources for these activities, they are not reported in the CVSP.